fkxdr/fkmde/README.md

 - **`--enum <path> [depth]` Parameter**
   This parameter performs a comprehensive enumeration of directories by using `MpCmdRun.exe`, scanning for exclusions or misconfigurations without relying on event logs or admin permissions.
 The script dynamically disables Windows Defender popup notifications during execution to provide a seamless experience without alerting users.
 Upon completion, it safely re-enables the notifications.

+> [!NOTE]
-Note: Any scripts tampering with the defender are not directly embedded in `fkmde`.
+> Any scripts tampering with the defender are not directly embedded in `fkmde`.
 Instead, they are loaded dynamically to minimize detection by Defender for Endpoint when the tool is used solely for enumeration purposes.

 ![image](https://github.com/user-attachments/assets/4fd4b81f-c8a0-4a35-a4f8-2a688df8c5a8)